Radiopaedia

 Radiopaedia is a wiki-based international collaborative educational web resource containing a radiology encyclopedia and imaging case repository.
-It is currently the largest freely available radiology related resource in the world with more than 50,000 patient cases and over 16,000 reference articles on radiology-related topics.
-The open edit nature of articles allows radiologists, radiology trainees, radiographers, sonographers, and other healthcare professionals interested in medical imaging to refine most content through time.
+It is currently the largest freely available radiology related resource in the world with more than 60,000 patient cases and over 16,000 reference articles on radiology-related topics.
+The open edit nature of articles allows radiologists, radiology trainees, radiographers, sonographers, and other healthcare professionals interested in medical imaging to refine most content over time.
 An editorial board peer reviews all contributions.

 Background

 Radiopaedia was started as a past-time project to store radiology notes and cases online by the Australian neuroradiologist Associate Professor Frank Gaillard in December 2005, while he was a radiology resident.
+Galliard previously had tried to print out films but they were bulky to carry.
+He also experimented with saving digital images on thumb drive or hard drives but found that it was difficult to keep track on them.
+Galliard built a Linux server to host the site.
+He then programmed the site using MediaWiki, the same program platform as Wikipedia.

-He later became passionate in building the website and decided to release it on the web, advocating free dissemination of knowledge.
+Galliard decided to release it on the web, advocating free dissemination of knowledge.
 The domain name for radiopaedia.org was registered on 11 January 2007.
+Galliard initially allowed the site to be freely editable by anyone.
+Together with Maryanne McHugh from Toshiba Australia, Galliard funded the bandwidth of the website.

 The Radiopaedia.org platform and text content are owned by Radiopaedia Australia Pty Ltd, a privately held company for which Gaillard is the chief executive officer.
 One of its investors is Investling and its revenue derives from ads, courses, and paid supporters.
 For image content, contributors reserve some rights and license the content to Radiopaedia and its users under a Creative Commons license.

-The site was initially programmed using MediaWiki, the same program platform as Wikipedia, but now runs on a bespoke code written by TrikeApps.

 In 2010, almost all of the article and image collection from radswiki (a similar wiki-based radiology educational site) was donated to Radiopaedia.

-Its article content is currently limited to English.